Eligibility and policies for financial aid

 Leave of absence

-Students may be granted an official leave of absence from the college for one academic term.
-Applications for a leave of absence are considered for exceptional circumstances, and if the student does not plan to attend a different college during the specified term.
+Students may be granted an official leave of absence from the college for one academic semester.
+Applications for a leave of absence are considered for exceptional circumstances, and if the student does not plan to attend a different college during the specified semester.

 See the complete Leave of Absence policy.